Novak Djokovic's Australian visa cancelled for second time by country's immigration minister

 "The Morrison Government is firmly committed to protecting Australia's borders, particularly in relation to the Covid-19 pandemic."

-Djokovic appealed the decision and five days later a judge ruled in his favour, seemingly freeing him up to play in the Australian Open, which begins on Monday.
+Two other individuals - Czech player Renata Voracova and an official - with the same exemption were subsequently told they could not stay in the country and left before Judge Kelly ruled in favour of Djokovic on Monday.

-There could yet be a further legal challenge from the world number one but, if not, his hopes of winning a 10th title at Melbourne Park and 21st grand slam crown are at an end.
+Unexpectedly, Djokovic's lawyer Nick Wood told the hearing that Hawke's decision was based not on the validity of the exemption, his threat to public health or concerns over his conduct or character but the potential for "exciting anti-vax sentiment" on the basis of two statements he made in 2020 and the effect on public order.

-Djokovic headed straight to Melbourne Park after being freed from the hotel on Monday and has practised every day since, including early on Friday morning, but his hopes of staying in the country have faded as the week has gone on, following revelations about his conduct.
+Djokovic headed straight to Melbourne Park after being freed from the hotel on Monday and has practised every day since, including early on Friday morning, but his hopes of staying in the country appeared to fade as the week went on following revelations about his behaviour.

 Documents revealed Djokovic tested positive in Serbia on December 16 but he was photographed at events on the following two days and issued a statement earlier this week admitting he took part in an interview with French newspaper L'Equipe at his tennis centre in Belgrade despite knowing he had the virus.